Italy's MPS races against time to plug capital gap

 The Bank of Italy, which would give formal approval to the capital-strengthening plan only after it is presented, declined to comment, as did the Treasury and MPS.

-Thanks to capital management and asset sales, Italy's third-biggest bank has managed to fill about two-thirds of a 3.3 billion euro gap identified by the European Banking Authority.
+Italy's third biggest bank has managed to fill around two-thirds of a 3.3 billion euro gap identified by the European Banking Authority thanks to capital management and asset sales.

-MPS' CEO said last month the bank could issue contingency capital bonds to boost its capital base, but these would command double-digit interest rates in current choppy markets.
+MPS's CEO said last month it could issue contingency capital bonds to boost the bank's capital base, but these would command double-digit interest rates in current choppy markets.

 Bonds underwritten by the Treasury and similar to those allowed during the first leg of the financial crisis under former Economy Minister Giulio Tremonti would be cheaper.